agnaistic/agnai/README.md

 - Redux Dev Tools
   - The front-end application state is wired up to the Redux Dev Tools chrome extension.
 - NodeJS debugger
-  - The `start` script launchs the NodeJS API using the `--inspect` flag
+  - The `pnpm start` script launchs the NodeJS API using the `--inspect` flag
+  - Attach using the default launch task in VSCode (`F5`)
-  - Go to the url `chrome://inspect` to use the debugger
+  - Or go to the url `chrome://inspect` to use the debugger

 ### Format and Type Checking